Event Management

 Alert Suppression is available on accounts with AIOps, or Enterprise for Incident Management and Digital Operations (Legacy) pricing plans.
 Please contact our Sales team to upgrade to a plan with this feature.

-To suppress an alert when it matches a given set of conditions, select Suppress as the action to take when you are configuring Event Orchestrations.
+To suppress an alert when it matches a given set of conditions, select Suppress as the action to take when you are configuring an Event Orchestration.

 View Suppressed Alerts